NRCan/geo-deep-learning/docs/source/index.rst

 Its aim is to allow using **Convolutional Neural Networks (CNN)** and other deep-learning methods with georeferenced datasets.

-Check out the :doc:`quickstart` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`quickstart` section for further information on how **GDL** work, including how to run the :ref:`installation` for this the project.

 .. note::